 Climate and ESG issues are being prioritized by the SEC

-GreenPortfolio was pleased to see a flurry of announcements from the Securities and Exchange Commission (SEC) related to climate and ESG issues in recent weeks.
-Concerns have been voiced for many years about companies either inflating how “green” their operations were or understating how their businesses impact climate change.
-We’re hopeful that these concerns might actually be addressed.
+There was a flurry of announcements from the Securities and Exchange Commission (SEC) related to climate and ESG issues in recent weeks.
 Let’s take a few minutes to review what was actually announced and what it means.

 By GreenPortfolio Team

 March 18, 2021